shane-vdl/shane-vdl/README.md

 <br>

-- A passionate Self-taught Fullstack developer
+- A passionate Self-taught Junior Web developer
 - Currently studying a Bachelor of Science in Computer Science and Engineering at the University of the People
 - Also interested in Cyber Security
-- Currently working on the Odin Project.

 <br><br>